 There are several different ways that you can input data into an Excel spreadsheet.
-Spending just a few minutes learning the different methods of data input, could save hours in the long term, as it will help you to become much more efficient in your day-to-day work.
+If you spend just a few minutes learning the different methods of data input, this will help you to become much more efficient in your day-to-day work, and could save hours in the long term.

-The most basic way to enter data into Excel is to simply select a cell and type directly into it.
+The most common way to enter data into Excel is to simply select a cell and type directly into it.
 When you do this, the cell is automatically put into edit mode.